Medications and Drugs

 Fluocinolone topical (for the skin) is a steroid.
 It reduces the actions of chemicals in the body that cause inflammation, redness, and swelling.

-Fluocinolone topical oil may also be used for other purposes not listed in this medication guide.
+Fluocinolone topical oil may also be used for purposes not listed in this medication guide.

-What are the possible side effects of fluocinolone topical oil (Derma-Smoothe/FS)?
+What are the possible side effects of fluocinolone topical oil (Derma-Smoothe/FS, Derma-Smoothe/FS (Scalp))?

 Stop using this medication and call your doctor at once if you have severe irritation of any treated skin, or if you show signs of absorbing fluocinolone topical oil through your skin, such as:

-What is the most important information I should know about fluocinolone topical oil (Derma-Smoothe/FS)?
+What is the most important information I should know about fluocinolone topical oil (Derma-Smoothe/FS, Derma-Smoothe/FS (Scalp))?

 This medication contains peanut oil.
 Tell your doctor if you have a peanut allergy.

-Contact your doctor if your condition does not improve after 2 weeks of use, if it gets worse, or if you develop signs of a skin infection.
+Call your doctor if your symptoms do not improve within 2 weeks of treatment, if your symptoms get worse, or if you develop signs of a skin infection while using fluocinolone topical oil.

 Report Problems to the Food and Drug Administration